 Symbol Name I/O Description MBA Port A Mailbox Select I A HIGH level on MBA chooses a mailbox register for a Port A read or write operation.
 MBB Port B Mailbox Select I A HIGH level on MBB chooses a mailbox register for a Port B read or write operation.
 When the B0-B35 outputs are active, a HIGH level on MBB selects data from the mail1 register for output and a LOW level selects FIFO data for output.
 MBF1 Mail1 Register Flag O MBF1 is set LOW by a LOW-to-HIGH transition of CLKA that writes data to the mail1 register.
-Writes to the mail1 register are inhibited while $\overline{\text{MBF1}}$ is LOW.
-MBF1 is set HIGH by a LOW-to-HIGH transition of CLKB when a Port B read is selected and MBB is HIGH. $\overline{\text{MBF1}}$ is set HIGH following either a Reset (RS1) or Partial Reset (PRS).
+Writes to the mail1 register are inhibited while $\overline{\text{MBF1}}$ is LOW. $\overline{\text{MBF1}}$ is set HIGH by a LOW-to-HIGH transition of CLKB when a Port B read is selected and MBB is HIGH.
+MBF1 is set HIGH following either a Reset (RS1) or Partial Reset (PRS).
 MBF2 Mail2 Register Flag O MBF2 is set LOW by a LOW-to-HIGH transition of CLKB that writes data to the mail2 register.
-Writes to the mail2 register are inhibited while $\overline{\text{MBF2}}$ is LOW.
-MBF2 is set HIGH by a LOW-to-HIGH transition of CLKA when a Port A read is selected and MBA is HIGH. $\overline{\text{MBF2}}$ is set HIGH following either a Reset (RS2) or Partial Reset (PRS).
-RS1, $\overline{\text{RS2}}$ Resets I A LOW on both pins initializes the FIFO read and write pointers to the first location of memory and sets the Port B output register to all zeroes.
-A LOW-to-HIGH transition on RS1 selects the programming method (serial or parallel) and one of five programmable flag default offsets.
+Writes to the mail2 register are inhibited while $\overline{\text{MBF2}}$ is LOW. $\overline{\text{MBF2}}$ is set HIGH by a LOW-to-HIGH transition of CLKA when a Port A read is selected and MBA is HIGH. $\overline{\text{MBF2}}$ is set HIGH following either a Reset (RS2) or Partial Reset (PRS).
+RS1, RS2 Resets I A LOW on both pins initializes the FIFO read and write pointers to the first location of memory and sets the Port B output register to all zeroes.
+A LOW-to-HIGH transition on $\overline{\text{RS1}}$ selects the programming method (serial or parallel) and one of three programmable flag default offsets.
 It also configures Port B for bus size and endian arrangement.
 Four LOW-to-HIGH transitions of CLKA and four LOW-to-HIGH transitions of CLKB must occur while $\overline{\text{RS1}}$ is LOW.
-PRS/ RT Partial Reset/ Retransmit I This pin muxed for both Partial Reset and Retransmit operations, it is used in conjunction with the RTM pin.
-If RTM is LOW, then a LOW on this pin initializes the FIFO read and write pointers to the first location of memory and sets the Port B output register to all zeroes.
+PRS Partial Reset I A LOW on this pin initializes the FIFO read and write pointers to the first location of memory and sets the Port B output register to all zeroes.
 During Partial Reset, the currently selected bus size, endian arrangement, programming method (serial or parallel), and programmable flag settings are all retained.
-If RTM is HIGH, then a LOW on this pin performs a Retransmit and initializes the read pointer only, to the first memory location.
-RTM Retransmit Mode I This pin is used in conjunction with the RT pin.
-When RTM is HIGH a Retransmit is performed when RT is taken HIGH.
-SIZE (1) Bus Size Select (Port B) I A HIGH on this pin when BM is HIGH selects byte bus (9-bit) size on Port B. A LOW on this pin when BM is HIGH selects word (18-bit) bus size.
+SIZE Bus Size Select (Port B) I A HIGH on this pin when BM is HIGH selects byte bus (9-bit) size on Port B. A LOW on this pin when BM is HIGH selects word (18-bit) bus size.
 SIZE works with BM and BE to select the bus size and endian arrangement for Port B. The level of SIZE must be static throughout device operation.
-W/RA Port A Write/ Read Select I A HIGH selects a write operation and a LOW selects a read operation on Port A for a LOW-to-HIGH transition of CLKA.
-The A0-A35 outputs are in the HIGH impedance state when W/RA is HIGH. \overline{W}/RB Port B Write/ Read Select I A LOW selects a write operation and a HIGH selects a read operation on Port B for a LOW-to-HIGH transition of CLKB.
-The B0-B35 outputs are in the HIGH impedance state when \overline{W}/RB is LOW.
+SPM Serial Programming Mode I A LOW on this pin selects serial programming of partial flag offsets.
+A HIGH on this pin selects parallel programming or default offsets (8, 16, or 64).
+W/RA Port A Write/Read Select I A HIGH selects a write operation and a LOW selects a read operation on Port A for a LOW-to-HIGH transition of CLKA.
+The A0-A35 outputs are in the HIGH impedance state when W/RA is HIGH.
+W/RB Port B Write/Read Select I A LOW selects a write operation and a HIGH selects a read operation on Port B for a LOW-to-HIGH transition of CLKB.
+The B0-B35 outputs are in the HIGH impedance state when W/RB is LOW.